rhiever/reddit-analysis/README.md

 ## Usage

-Once installed running the following on your command line should produce a usage message:
+Once installed, run the following on your command line to produce a usage
+message:

     word_freqs --help

-This command will detail all of the command line options and arguments for the script.
+This command will detail all of the command line options and arguments for the `word_freqs`.

 ### Make a word cloud for a subreddit or redditor